hdgarrood/redmine_release_notes/README.md

+# Redmine release notes

 This plugin is designed for projects where:

 1. The redmine instance is not public, but developers need to be able to produce release notes for the users
 2. The roadmap is insufficient - more detailed information than an issue's subject is required.

+## Features

+* Create/edit/update/delete release notes per issue.
+This is done from the issue's "show" page (ie, what you go to after entering its ID in the search box).
+A new section should appear below the issue's description, showing the release notes, and giving links to add/edit/delete
+* Show a list of versions with release notes completion per version.
+This is based on the Roadmap page, and can be accessed by clicking on the Release notes tab on the project menu.
+* Generate release notes per version.
+This can be done from the above page.

+### Planned features

+* Generated release notes in different formats:
+  * HTML
+  * Textile
+  * Markdown
+  * And more... (maybe)

 ## Getting started